A record of how a private system became a public one.

 Finishing a book feels audacious.
 Maybe arrogant.

 Imposter syndrome creeps in.
 The fear of claiming authority over my own experience.
+The fear that the experience isn't enough.

 Still, the notes never stop.
 Even when the project is "paused," I keep writing.